-- · available security tokens

-- · the resource owner

-- the resource accessed (e.g. service name + WSRF instance id)

-• the activity to be performed (the web method name such as GetResourceProperty)
+- · available security tokens - the resource owner - the resource accessed (e.g. service name + instance id) - the activity to be performed (the web method such as GET)

 The validation is performed by the PDP (Policy Decision Point).
 The default PDP uses a list of rules expressed in XACML 2.0 format that are configured for the server.
 The Section 15 describes how to configure different engines for policy evaluation including a remote one.